joshnajojo12/Hello-OpenSource/README.md

 ```sh
 git switch -c add-alvin-dennis
 ```

 ## Step 4 - Make changes and commit

-- Edit the `contributors.json` file in the project directory to include your information.
+- Edit the `contributors.json` file in the directory to include your information.

 ```sh
 [